Skip to content

 The revised Basking Ridge oak keepsake created for a 2021 limited run is available for a limited time.
 Available Online – Click Here

-The Basking Ridge White Oak Tree (Quercus alba) was known as the great white oak and is the pride of Basking Ridge, New Jersey.
-Situated right smack in the center of downtown Basking Ridge just to the right of the historic 1717 Basking Ridge Presbyterian Church sits the great white oak.
+The Basking Ridge White Oak Tree (Quercus alba), also known as the great white oak, is the pride of Basking Ridge, New Jersey.
+It is situated right in the center of downtown Basking Ridge, just to the right of the historic 1717 Basking Ridge Presbyterian Church.
 The tree is the essence of the history of Basking Ridge, a historic section of Bernards Township.
 The tree was cut down in April 2017.

-The Basking Ridge Oak Tree had a run that was twice what even a long standing white oak tree will experience (200-300 years) Click image enlarge.
+The Basking Ridge Oak Tree had a run that was twice what even a long-standing white oak tree would experience (200-300 years) Click the image to enlarge.
 Source: Brooks Betz

 Basking Ridge Oak Tree and Keepsake Book

-Available for a limited time: The Basking Ridge Oak Tree artistic keepsake, history, and book.
+The Basking Ridge Oak Tree artistic keepsake, history, and book are available for a limited time.
 While supplies last.
 Order Now.

 But this oak seemed to have grown at a much lower growth rate.
 Click Here to enlarge